adrianvalenz/mugenruby/src/_posts/2023-08-09-writing-a-ruby-function.md

 ```

 This is looking pretty good.
 The method not only follows the first SOLID principle of Single Responsibility,
 but looks for exceptions and returns the value instead of limiting it to printing out the value with `puts`.
-Don't
-forget to back your methods up with tests!
+Remember to back your methods up with tests!

 Thank you for reading!